631: Chasten the Dragon Edition

 Yeah, exactly.

-So, in one of the documents that was part of this project, remote viewer 32 locates the Ark of the Covenant, describes the object itself, its surroundings, and most importantly, what it was protected by.
+So in one of the documents that was part of this project, remote viewer 32 locates the Ark of the Covenant, describes the object itself, its surroundings, and most importantly, what it was protected by.

-Quote, the target is protected by entities and can only be opened by those who are authorized to do so.
+Quote, The target is protected by entities and can only be opened by those who are authorized to do so.
+The container will not slash cannot be opened until the time is deemed correct.

 End quote.

 The remote viewer continued, individuals opening the container by prying or striking are destroyed by the container's protectors through the use of a power unknown to us.
+End quote.

 Us as in you and the idiots who asked you to psychically intuit the location of a magic box from Hebrew mythology or us as in humanity.

-Like, there were 31 previous remote viewers who, like, I assume just kept finding different holy relics.
+I also, I like that it was remote viewer 32 who found it.
+Like there were 31 previous remote viewers who, like, I assume just kept finding different holy relics.

-with the rest of them and send the next psychic in.
+God damn it, not another holy foreskin.
+Throw it in a pile with the rest of them and send the next psychic in.

 Now, look, there are a lot of problems with this.